-“Managed futures” is an investment strategy that have historically achieved strong performance in both up and down markets, exhibiting low correlation to traditional stock and bond investments.
+“Managed futures” also known as “trend following” is an investment strategy that have historically achieved strong performance in both up and down markets, exhibiting low correlation to traditional stock and bond investments.
 It was one of the few strategies that performed well during Black Monday in 1987, through the tech wreck in the early 2000s, and in 2008 as most traditional investments suffered greatly.

 Why Managed Futures?

 Managed futures strategies have been around since the early 1970s.
 They are comprised of futures contracts that gain exposure to underlying stock, bond, currency, and commodity markets.
 What is different about them from traditional investments in the same markets is that they are momentum-based and attempt to identify and profit from shorter-term price trends.
 Momentum is well documented in academic research.
 It is one of the four main risk factors – the market factor, value factor, and small factor being the other three – that explain the sources of investment returns over time.

 Why do markets exhibit momentum?
 While it is not possible to empirically test for the underlying cause of momentum, many believe investor behavior causes momentum.
 One of the best known of these behavioral biases is “anchoring,” or the tendency for investors to hold to views and slowly adjust to new information.
 This friction can cause prices to under-react to news and cause the beginning of a trend as the market price moves toward the new value.
 Another bias is the “herding effect” – jumping on the bandwagon late in the game after prices have moved in one direction for a while, which may cause trends to continue, become over-extended, and in the extreme create bubbles.

 The strategy is simple at its core: buy assets that are rising in price and sell assets that are declining.
 The direction of the price change does not matter; rather just that a strong trend exists.
 Contrast this with traditional investments in any of these markets that typically are more long-term in nature and profit only if the price increases.